 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Charles River Laboratories International, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of July 18, 2023 – (NYSE: CRL)

-/EIN News/ -- NEW YORK, May 25, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Charles River Laboratories International, Inc..
+/EIN News/ -- NEW YORK, June 01, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Charles River Laboratories International, Inc.

 Shareholders who purchased shares of CRL during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.